ttauruss/intro_stat/chapter2_exercise.md

 |------ | ---------- | ------------- |
 | parametric | easier to estimate | biased |
 | non-parametric | not biased | large number of observations |

+7. d.
+We would prefer the K to be small because we want very flexible model in this case.